-- Removal of dead vegetation in the Vegetation Screens before the fire danger period. - Maintenance of groundcover to 100mm or less in the Vegetation Screens during the fire danger period. - Removal of branches within 2m of the ground.
+- Removal of dead vegetation in the Vegetation Screens before the fire danger period. - Maintenance of groundcover to 100mm or less in the Vegetation Screens during the fire danger period. - Removal of branches within 0-2m of ground height once trees are collectively established to a height of at least 4m.
+Note that this does not apply to the shrub layer.

 To further reduce the risk, where these patches connect, a 5m gap between the canopies of the proposed Vegetation Screen and the existing shelterbelts will be maintained.
+It is assessed that a vegetation screen 15m wide (3 rows of vegetation) maintained in accordance with the above principles presents a reduction in overall fire risk than an earlier proposal for screening (20m wide and 4 rows of vegetation) due to the reduction in overall vegetation.